reeseaustin55/Gwyddion_2_Python_Code/README.md

 python run_batch.py
 ```

-The script exposes explicit constants for the output subdirectory, video
+The script exposes explicit constants for the default filters, optional video
-rendering options, and stabilization parameters, mirroring the available
-command line flags.
+duration, and stabilization parameters.
+Leaving `OUTPUT_SUBDIR` set to `None`
+lets the processor create the timestamped output folder automatically.

 `render_video.py` offers the same configurable pattern for stitching images
 that have already been processed.
 When launched without arguments it opens a
 folder selection dialog (defaulting to `D:\AFM Images`) so you can point it at
 your processed frames, even on Python 2.7.
+The script reads the modification
+times of the corresponding `.ibw` files to determine the capture span, scales
+the per-frame durations to fit the requested video length, and appends the
-Command line flags let you override
+resulting multiplier to the output filename.
+Command line flags let you
-the glob pattern, ffmpeg path, stabilization parameters, and output filename as
+override the glob pattern, ffmpeg path, stabilization parameters, source data
-needed:
+folder, and output filename as needed:

 ```bash
 python render_video.py